Opetushallitus/aoe/aoe-infra/infra/README.md

 ## Adding a new database

+If this is the first database in the environment, create `/auroradbs/common/master-user-username` in the Secret Manager and encrypt it using Secret Manager KMS - key (created in the `kms-stack.ts`)

+Then,
-First, add a new Security Group and Security Group rules to the `security-groups.ts`, add the service/environment specific database configuration into `environments/<environment>.json` then create a new stack instance of `rds-database.ts` in the `/bin/infra.ts`
+- add a new Security Group and Security Group rules to the `security-groups.ts`,
+- add a new secret in the `secrets-manager-stack.ts`
+- add the service/environment specific database configuration into `environments/<environment>.json`
+- create a new stack instance of `aurora-serverless-database.ts` in the `/bin/infra.ts`

+Aurora stack creation only creates database master user with a password stored in the AWS Secrets Manager (`/auroradbs/<DBNAME>/master-user-password`).
+Application user must be created (and granted) separately.